o3de/o3de.org/content/docs/userguide/ui/editor/components-autoactivate.md

 ---
-description: ' Enable Auto Activate for interactive elements in &ALY; &ui-canvas-editor;
-  to set an element to activate automatically. '
+description: ' Enable Auto Activate for interactive elements in Lumberyard UI Editor to set an element to activate automatically. '
 title: Auto Activate
 ---